mizraith/SNIPE_mizraith/README.md

   - response: `@SLP1:40`

 #### SLT1, SLT2, SLT3
 - **description:** Stack Light cycle Time.
 What cycle are pulse/flash/rainbow in.
+Can be set in any mode.
 - **input argument:** ? or full cycle time in milliseconds full cycle time.
 - **input values:**
     - default: 1000    (1 second)